microsoft/fluentui/packages/web-components/src/tabs/tab-list/tab-list.spec.md

 | ------ | --------------------------------------------- | ------------------ | ------- |
 | change | Change event fires on keyboard or mouse click | html event handler | -       |

+## Merging the APIs of the FAST and Fluent React controls could work in two ways:

-## Tab List example - option 1 - more closely resembles Fast component
+## Option 1 - Tab List example - more closely resembles Fast component

 Component works like this: